canonical/kafka-operator/docs/explanation/cryptography.md

 and revision 130 of Charmed Apache ZooKeeper.
 The relation also provides the CA certificate, which is loaded into a password-protected Truststore file.

 When encryption is enabled, hostname verification is turned on for client connections, including inter-broker communication.
-The cipher suite can be customized by specifying a list of allowed cipher suites for external clients and Apache ZooKeeper connections.
+The cipher suite can be customised by specifying a list of allowed cipher suites for external clients and Apache ZooKeeper connections.
 This is done using the charm configuration options
 `ssl_cipher_suites`  and `zookeeper_ssl_cipher_suites` respectively (see [reference documentation](https://charmhub.io/kafka/configurations)).

 Encryption at rest is currently not supported, although it can be provided by the substrate (cloud or on-premises).